Kushinagar: 19th century

 The earliest mention of the ruins at Kushinagar in modern literature was in 1837, by D. Liston.
 Liston noted that it was "an object of worship" and pilgrimage site, but misunderstood the ruins to be the remnants of the fortress of a powerful divinity by the name of Mata Koonr.

-Kushinagar came back into prominence when Alexander Cunningham performed archaeological excavations at Matha Kuar shrine and Ramabhar stupa in 1861-1862.
+Kushinagar came back into prominence when Alexander Cunningham performed archaeological excavations at the Matha Kuar shrine and Ramabhar stupa in 1861-1862.
 Cunningham was the first archaeologist to identify the ruins as being the site of the parinirvana of the Buddha.
-Archibald Carlleyle exposed the Mahaparinirvana stupa and also discovered a 6.1 m meters long reclining Buddha statue in 1876.
+Archibald Carlleyle exposed the Mahaparinirvana stupa and also discovered a 6.1 m long reclining Buddha statue in 1876.
 In 1901, a Burmese monk named Sayadaw U Chandramani applied to the English Governor of India, seeking his permission to allow pilgrims to worship the reclining Buddha image in Kushinagar.
 Excavations continued in the early twentieth century under J. Ph.
 Vogel.
 He conducted archaeological campaigns in 1904–1905, 1905-1906 and 1906–1907, uncovering a wealth of Buddhist materials.

 In 1896, Laurence Waddell suggested that the site of the death and parinirvana of Gautama Buddha was in the region of Rampurva.
-However, according to the Mahāparinibbāṇa Sutta, the Buddha made his journey to Kushinagar, where he walked into a grove of sala trees and laid himself to rest.
-There, he died and was cremated on the seventh day after his death.
-The accumulated body of archaeological evidence and the historical record both support the assertion that the Buddha died and was cremated in Kushinagar.
+However, according to the Mahāparinibbāṇa Sutta, the Buddha made his journey to Kushinagar, where he walked into a grove of sala trees and laid himself to rest on his right side, his head resting on a cushion or relying on his right elbow, supporting his head with his hand.
+There, he attained parinirvana and his body was cremated after seven days.
+Archaeological evidence and the historical record both support the assertion that the Buddha was cremated in Kushinagar.

-Archaeological evidence from the 3rd century BCE suggests that Kushinagar was an ancient pilgrimage site.
-For example, Ashoka built a stupa and placed a pillar to mark Buddha's attained parinirvana in Kushinagar.
-The Hindu rulers of the Gupta Empire (fourth to seventh century) enlarged the stupa and constructed a temple containing a reclining Buddha statue.
+Evidence from the 3rd century BCE suggests that Kushinagar was an ancient pilgrimage site.
+For example, Ashoka built a stupa and placed a pillar to mark where the Buddha attained parinirvana.
+The Hindu rulers of the Gupta Empire (fourth to seventh century CE) enlarged the stupa and constructed a temple containing a reclining Buddha statue.
 This site was abandoned by Buddhist monks around 1200 CE, who fled to escape the invading Muslim army, after which the site decayed during the Islamic rule in India that followed.
 British archaeologist Alexander Cunningham rediscovered Kushinagar in the late 19th century, and his colleague Archibald Carlleyle unearthed the 1,500-year-old reclining Buddha statue.
 The site has since then become an important pilgrimage site for Buddhists.

 20th century

-After independence, Kushinagar remained a part of the district of Deoria.
+After India's independence, Kushinagar remained a part of the district of Deoria.
 On 13 May 1994, it came into being as a new district of Uttar Pradesh.